Noeska/illegiblesemantics/projects/proj-2.md

 ---

 # Crossover Genres
+When it comes to crossover genres, certain genres, or elements of them, are more likely to "crossover" than others.
+As it with fashion, so it is with Extreme Metal: Black goes with everything.
+Indeed, you can find bands that play Blackened Death (**Angelcorpse**, **Akercocke**, **Belphegor**), Blackened Death-Doom (**Bölzer**, **Necros Christos**, **Soulburn**), Blackened Thrash (**Aura Noir**, **Deströyer 666**, **Witchery**), and even Blackened Grindcore (**Absvrdist**, **Sunlight's Bane**, **Vomit Fist**).
+The one outlier that I can think of is Heavy Metal; I'm not sure if there's a thing such as Blackened Heavy Metal.

+Maybe there is actually.

+Though it was the Norwegian "scene" and Norwegian bands that put the genre on the map, it was actually born out of the early-1980s NWOBHM scene discussed earlier.<sup>4</sup> You see, the term "Black Metal" was first coined by the NWOBHM band **Venom** with the release of their second LP, *Black Metal*.

+As per Conrad Lant, a.k.a.
+Cronos, the driving force behind **Venom**:

+> "Coming up with a term like black metal or thrash metal, it was great when bands came along and used those titles.
+The Norwegians used the term black metal ten years later 'cos they knew they would automatically be put into a category they wanted to be in.
+They were like, 'This is dirty, this is nasty, this is Satanic, we're gonna put fucking corpsepaint on, sing about Satan'... they knew the black metal tag would give them an identity."

+This quote says it all.
+Early in the 1990s, Black Metal was often used synonomously with "Satanic Metal" by fans and artists alike.
+> "*All* black metal is religious in my eyes", Morgan [**Marduk**] states.
+"All these different types of black etal ... to me it's black metal or it's not black metal.
+People ask me, 'Ar you black metal?'
+Yes we are.
+We are one of probably five bands who *are* black metal, 'cos no on wants to be black metal, they want to be 'neo-this' and 'experimental-that', but we are proud to carry the banner of black metal."<sup>5</sup>

+> "That's what black metal is," concurs Mortuus [**Marduk**].
+"If it's not about devil worship or destructive Satanism, I couldn't call it black metal.
+It's not like black metal *has* to be Satanic -- if it's not Satanic, it's not black metal, it's 'something else-metal' -- there's a million labels, choose one of them.
+Black metal is Satanic metal.
+I really don't like to label myself, but if there *would* be a label for it, it would be devil worship.
+That's what it is, even if I don't like the term."

+But of course, no genre holds a monopoly on Satanism and the occult in general.
+And indeed, plenty of musicians and artists outside of the Black Metal scene are (and have been) sort of interested and entrenched in these things.
+So now we use "Blackened" as an adjective-predicate to identify specific non-Black Metal bands and genres (in terms of music) that deal on some level with the occult.

+That doesn't quite work with other genres.
+There is no such thing as "Deathened" to denote any bands outside of the Death scene that thematically deal with, say, True Crime.

+However, Death-Doom and, to a lesser extent, Deathtrash are recognized as genres on their own.
+This has more to do with the music than the lyrical themes.

+Meanwhile, Death Metal didn't emerge in isolation, but emerged in part from the Thrash genre, and so naturally some bands (**Legion of the Damned**, **The Crown**, **Mortification**) will sit somewhere on the spectrum between the two.
+In this case, it's not so much a crossover from one genre to another but a normal result of genre-adjacency.
+Yet still, some actually recognize Deathrash as its own separate genre.

+##### [4] Daniele Federico Rosa, 'Ye Go to Thy Abzu: How Norwegian Black Metal Used Mesopotamian References, Where It Took Them From, and How It Usually Got Them Wrong', Lorenzo Verderame and Agnès Garcia-Ventura, *Receptions of the Ancient Near East in Popular Culture and Beyond*, 106, and Dayal Patterson, *Black Metal: Evolution of the Cult*, 2009 (Chapter 22 on Burzum)
+##### [5] Dayal Patterson, *Black Metal: Evolution of the Cult*, (Chapter on Marduk)

 ## Blackened Thrash Metal
 Blackened Thrash Metal is what you get when Black Metallers want to play something "thrashy."
 When this happens, nine out of ten times they commission someone to basically design them a **Death-Doom-like** logo, but one that features **bat wings** and maybe a **pentagram**, too.
 ![Blackened Thrash Metal](..\assets\img\projects\proj-2\blackened.jpg)